Borschik27/gitlab-export-import/README.md

 ## Notes

-- Make sure your GitLab token has sufficient permissions (read_api, read_repository).
+- **Personal projects** are imported into a group with the same name as the user (due to GitLab API limitations).

-- This script performs exports only, not imports.
+- To move a project to a user's personal namespace, use the GitLab UI ("Transfer project") after import.

-- Projects with large repositories may take time to export.
+- For large GitLab instances, the process may take significant time.

-- The script uses an internal counter and rate control to avoid hitting GitLab API rate limits.
+- The scripts respect GitLab export/import rate limits (default: 6 per minute, configurable).

-- The script automatically handles export retries and timeouts, and provides manual API commands for failed exports.
+- All actions, including retries and timeouts, are logged with timestamps.